Riley Greene Preview, Player Props: Tigers vs. Cubs

-The Detroit Tigers, including Riley Greene and his .605 slugging percentage over his past 10 games, take on starter Javier Assad and the Chicago Cubs at Comerica Park, Monday at 6:40 PM ET.
+After going 0-for-4 in his most recent game, Riley Greene and the Detroit Tigers take on the Chicago Cubs (who will start Drew Smyly) at 6:40 PM ET on Tuesday.

-In his last game he had a one-hit performance (1-for-4) against the Guardians.
+In his most recent game he had a hitless showing (0-for-4) against the Cubs.

 Riley Greene Game Info & Props vs. the Cubs